10 Unexpected Foods You Should Be Grilling

 Paella is a flavorful crowd pleasing dish prepared with rice, saffron, and either seafood, meats, vegetables or a combination thereof.
 This traditional Spanish dish is perfect to feed a party no matter who's coming, as it's easy to modify for most dietary needs.
 Prepared by simmering short grain rice in sofrito and broth and nestling in your proteins and choice of vegetables, paella is typically made in a special wide shallow pan over a fire.
 But if you pop that pan on the grill and cover it, you'll lock in some bonus smoky flavor.
 You can even pre-cook your meats and seafood on the grill before adding them to the rice.
 The final result should be slightly crispy on the bottom.

 If you want to prepare a fully Spanish culinary experience, why not throw a few chorizo sausages on the grill while it's hot?
 And for a vegetable side, you could make some pimientos de padrón.
 Padrón peppers are usually served fried and topped with flaky salt as a side dish or tapa.
 They're a small green pepper that is generally mild in flavor, but every once in a while, one or two in every bunch will be spicy.
-That's part fun part about eating them; you never know what you're going to get!
+That's the fun part about eating them; you never know what you're going to get!
 Usually fried in hot oil, these sneaky little peppers will be tasty grilled on the barbecue as well.

 Summer fruits shine on the grill

 Juicy and delicate as they often are, fruits don't always make the list of grillable ingredients in everyone's mind.
 But barbecuing some fruit will seriously up your game and the spread of your next outdoor feast.
 The sugar in fruits will start to caramelize when they hit the hot grill.
-That mix of smoky flavor with the caramelization from a light char can take flavor to the next level.
+That mix of smoky flavor with the caramelization from a light char can take the flavor to the next level.
 It can be as simple as popping fresh fruit on the barbecue for a few minutes, or you can build more complex flavors with some marinades.

 There's nothing better than a ripe summer peach, except maybe slicing one in half and brushing it with melted honey butter with thyme before popping it on the grill for a few minutes.
 Succulent grilled peaches are the perfect accompaniment to grilled chicken or pork chops all on their own, or you can use them to build a grilled peach and burrata salad for a sumptuous side dish.
-Throw on a few slices of prosciutto and a sprig of fresh mint or basil...delicious!
+Throw on a few slices of prosciutto and a sprig of fresh mint or basil ... delicious!

 Pineapple is a tropical fruit that pairs surprisingly well with grilled meats.
 It's also sturdy enough to take the heat of the grill.
 You can throw a few wedges or sliced rings of pineapple onto the barbecue, sometimes sprinkled with cinnamon.
 Grilled pineapple can sometimes be found at a Brazilian steakhouse.
-It's also commonly served with Tacos Al Pastor, and makes for a great salsa.
+It's also commonly served with tacos al pastor and makes for a great salsa.

 What's with the watermelon, though?